landlab/landlab/docs/source/user_guide/grid.rst

 As you can see, fields are convenient because you don't have to keep track of how many nodes, links, cells, etc. there are on the grid.
 It is easy for any part of the code to query what data are already associated with the grid and operate on these data.

 You are free to call your fields whatever you want.
 However, field names are more useful if standardized across components.
-If you are writing a Landlab component you should use `Landlab's standard names <component_standard_names>`_.
+If you are writing a Landlab component you should use :ref:`Landlab's standard names <component_standard_names>`.
 Standard names for fields in a particular component can be accessed individually through the properties *component_instance._input_var_names* and *component_instance._output_var_names*